 Drive shaft and crank.
 Freely spinning with the propeller, this can be made from any long and narrow material, such as a dowel, chopstick, or straw.
 The crank is a bend in the drive shaft and can be made from the same material or another, such as wire or a paperclip.

 Base.
 Cardboard works wonders here and can produce a strudy structure.
 The addition of a straw aids in the spinning of the drive shaft.

 One way to tinker with whirligigs is to play around with different materials.
 For the propeller, consider trying a:

 The drive shaft can be any long and narrow material, such as a:

 The crank is made from maleable wire, such as:

 Consider decorative materials and a variety of adhesives like hot glue and tape as part of your materials pallet.

-Noga is an Israeli artist who created a workshop designed to teach kids basic physical phenomena and mechanical principles through play.
-Check out more of her work at The Moving Toys Workshop.
+Noga Elhassid is an Israeli artist and creator of Whimsical Whirligigs.
+Her workshops are designed to introduce kids to physical phenomena and mechanical principles through play.